derhuerst/berlin-gtfs-rt-server/readme.md

 [![support me via GitHub Sponsors](https://img.shields.io/badge/support%20me-donate-fa7664.svg)](https://github.com/sponsors/derhuerst)
 [![chat with me on Twitter](https://img.shields.io/badge/chat%20with%20me-on%20Twitter-1da1f2.svg)](https://twitter.com/derhuerst)

-This project uses [`hafas-client`](https://github.com/public-transport/hafas-client) & [`hafas-gtfs-rt-feed`](https://github.com/derhuerst/hafas-gtfs-rt-feed) to fetch live data about all vehicles in the Hamburg & surroundings bounding box and build a live [GTFS Realtime (GTFS-RT)](https://developers.google.com/transit/gtfs-realtime/) feed from them.
+This project uses [`hafas-client`](https://github.com/public-transport/hafas-client) & [`hafas-gtfs-rt-feed`](https://github.com/derhuerst/hafas-gtfs-rt-feed) to fetch live data about all vehicles in the Berlin & Brandenburg area and build a live [GTFS Realtime (GTFS-RT)](https://developers.google.com/transit/gtfs-realtime/) feed from them.

 ## Installing & running

+*Note*: [`hafas-gtfs-rt-feed`](https://github.com/derhuerst/hafas-gtfs-rt-feed), the library used by this project for convert for building the GTFS-RT feed, has more extensive docs.
+For brevity and to avoid duplication (with e.g. [`hamburg-gtfs-rt-server`](https://github.com/derhuerst/hamburg-gtfs-rt-server)), the following instructions just cover the basics.

 ### Prerequisites